 A study by hangover brand Morning Recovery estimates that Americans double their alcohol intake between Thanksgiving and the new year, while the Distilled Spirits Council of the United States estimates that this period is responsible for 25% of its members’ profits.

 Drinks brands need to get their messaging on point to tap into heightened demand over the next few weeks.
-To find out what this entails, we turned to social media text analytics – comparing how Americans and Brits discuss drinking alcohol.
+To find out what this entails, we turned to social media text analytics – comparing US and UK attitudes to drinking.

 We began by using a social listening tool to gather tweets about drinking from consumers in both countries.
 Then, we uploaded this data to our text analytics platform.
 Relative Insight uses comparative text analysis to detect the differences between two text data sets.
 In this example, our software highlighted that Britons and Americans talk about alcohol consumption extremely differently, offering interesting insights to drinks brands looking to resonate in each market.